Axlfc/termux-vnc-desktop/README.md

 # termux-vnc-desktop
-Set up MATE desktop in our Android devices (Termux) for VNC connections.
+Set up desktop for our Android devices (Termux) in VNC connections.